 Looking for some more information about your Summer Orientation Day Session (SODs) or about course enrolment?
 We've got great resources to help you navigate the enrolment process.

 Our team is here to help!
-Your course advisor will discuss future education/career goals and help you with your course selection before you officially enroll in your classes.
-By the end of your appointment you will:
+We will discuss future education/career goals and help you with your course selection before you officially enroll in your classes.
+At the end of your appointment you will:

-NOTE: If you are an incoming student, entering into YEAR TWO OR ABOVE please book your advising appointment with a Senior Academic Advisor.
+NOTE: If you are an incoming student, entering into YEAR TWO OR ABOVE please let us know and we can make sure to connect you with the Senior Academic Advisor at your session.